- Cancer is relatively rare in children, accounting for less than 1% of all cancers.

 - Brain, other CNS and intracranial tumours are the most common cause of children's cancer death.

 - Thanks to many years of dedicated research, the death rate for children with cancer has more than halved since the 1970s.

-- At least 15,000 more children have survived for at least ten years after being diagnosed with cancer than would have done if survival had remained as it was in the early 1970s.
+- At least 15,000 more children have survived their cancer than would have done if survival had remained as it was in the 1970s.

 - A child’s risk of developing cancer depends on factors including age, genetics and other risk factors (including some potentially avoidable lifestyle factors).

 - Lifestyle risk factors probably have less impact on cancer risk in childhood than adult cancer risk, because children have had less time to be exposed to these factors.
 Overall, evidence on children's cancer risk factors is limited, mainly because of the relative rarity and diversity of this group of cancers.